Berichte 2020

 Please don’t forget to help Namibia!

-Current notes from Namibia 4 April 2020
+Current Notes from Namibia 4 April 2020

-Subjects: Gives people trust and income
+Topics: Gives people trust and income

 and the further development of our projects in the coming years